explosion/thinc/website/docs/api-model.md

 called, the model may not be in a ready state to operate on data: parameters or dimensions may be unset.
 The `Model.initialize` method will usually delegate to the `init` function given to [`Model.__init__`](#init).

+If sample data is provided, it will be validated against the type annotations of the `forward` function, if available.
+A [`DataValidationError`](/docs/api-util#errors) is raised in case of a mismatch, e.g. if the forward pass expects a two-dimensional array but the model is initialized with a three-dimensional array.

 ```python
 ### Example